ViaScientific/vfdocs/docs/ViaFoundry/data/data-guide.md

 #### Google Cloud Storage Step-by-Step

-You'll need the Bucket Path and Google Cloud Platform Project ID you received from support.
+You'll need the Bucket Path you received from support.
 Download Cyberduck for your platform.
 Follow the instructions [here](https://cyberduck.io/download/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NQsFhw_-2QU?si=yAJFXTvW0W50oa6W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 1. Create a new Bookmark, this will take you to the Bookmark configuration window
-2. Enter `Project ID` you received from Via Scientific Support
-3. Enter the `Path` you received from Via Scientific Support
+2. Enter the `Path` you received from Via Scientific Support
-4. Close the Bookmark configuration window
+3. Close the Bookmark configuration window
-5. Open the newly create Google Storage Bookmark
+4. Open the newly create Google Storage Bookmark
-6. Organize data as you want (Create folders, move files, etc...)
+5. Organize data as you want (Create folders, move files, etc...)
-7. Right click or Drag and drop files to upload
+6. Right click or Drag and drop files to upload

 #### AWS Step-by-Step